-Views are regularly sought from parents and social workers about the care that young people receive at Hunthorn.
-As well as obtaining this verbally, we also send out annual feedback forms to families and professionals involved in the child/young person's life.
+Views are regularly sought from parents and social workers about the care that young people receive at the Hawthorns.
+As well as obtaining this verbally, we also send out quarterly feedback forms to families and professionals involved in the child/young person's life.
 We try to use this to improve what we do.
 We are proud to have been awarded Investors in Children Gold status, which demonstrates our commitment to listening to feedback and acting on it.

-As part of Regulation 44 of the Children's Homes Regulations 2015, an independent visitor from Skylark Consultants, comes to the home and provides a report of their findings which is then shared with the management of the home and Ofsted.
+As part of Regulation 44 of the Children's Homes Regulations 2015, an independent visitor from National Youth Advocacy Service (NYAS), comes to the home and provides a report of their findings which is then shared with the management of the home and Ofsted.
 One of their tasks is to spend time talking to children/young people to form an opinion about the quality of care we provide.
 Ofsted also seek the views of children/young people, families and social workers as part of their inspection process.

-Hunthorn is subject to the Durham Safeguarding Procedures.
-All team members undertake safeguarding training and are made familiar with these procedures.
+The Hawthorns is subject to the Durham Safeguarding Procedures.
+All Team members undertake safeguarding training and are made familiar with these procedures.
 Safeguarding refresher training is available via e-learning courses.